Climate-Aware Therapy, Groups, and Workshops for Teams

 It is normal (and dare I say healthy!) to feel big feelings about the climate crisis

 The climate crisis is the greatest existential threat that humanity has ever known.
-It is completely normal and reasonable to feel anxious, afraid, in denial, paralyzed, guilty, hopeless, or despairing about it and the future of our planet.
-These feelings come through us for a good reason!
-The reason= IT’S A REAL THREAT that is unfolding before us in our lifetimes!
-The question is, can we use these feelings for our own good, and humanity’s good?
+It is completely normal and reasonable to feel avoidant, in denial, anxious, afraid, paralyzed, guilty, hopeless, or despairing about it and the future of our planet.
+The question is, can you use these feelings for your own good, and humanity’s good?

-If you are someone who feels the urgency of the climate crisis and the loss of the natural world deeply, and often feels alone in your feelings about it; If you find yourself holding back on talking about it with others for fear of being judged as a downer, dismissed, or confronting others dissociation or denial, I am with you.
+If you are someone who used to feel hopeful and engaged, but is now feeling despairing and disconnected; If you feel the urgency of the climate crisis and the loss of the natural world deeply, and often feel alone in your feelings about it; If you find yourself holding back on talking about it with others for fear of being judged as a downer, dismissed, or confronting others dissociation or denial, I get it and I am with you.
 I am here to support without judgement, and without pathologizing you.

-It is more important than ever to move through these feelings so that we can find acceptance of the climate crisis as it is, and renewed hope and energy for engagement and action to address it.
+It is more important than ever to honor these feelings so that we can find acceptance of the climate crisis as it is, and renewed energy for engagement and action to address it.

 In climate-aware therapy, I support with: